 I was trained as a journalist and my first serious job was as a science writer.
 In that role, I immediately was fascinated by physics and continued to read and study about that until now.

-The release of a book called “Beyond the Limits” in 1992 provided an epiphany for me that led to what has now been 23 years of work on sustainability, trying to understand the on/off switch for the catastrophic future envisioned in that book.
+The release of a book called “Beyond the Limits” in 1992 sparked an epiphany in me that led to what has now been 26 years of work on sustainability, trying to understand the on/off switch for the catastrophic future envisioned in that book.

 It turns out the way to begin to address all serious issues is to connect them to human quality of life in the present or near future.